3rd & Bird

 Selig brings his knack for creative character exploration to this cute show that takes a bird's eye view of living in a diverse community and caters to preschoolers' active imaginations.
-Kids will be intrigued by the idea of birds going to school, playing dress-up, and having parties just like they do, and the show can inspire them to think imaginatively about other creatures and habitats around them.
+Kids will be intrigued by the idea of birds going to school, playing dress-up, and having parties just like they do, and 3rd & Bird can inspire them to think imaginatively about other creatures and habitats around them.

 The positive messages imbedded in scenarios tots can understand are good reminders of the importance of companionship, fairness, and understanding as well, and the show's operatic style (the characters often sing their dialogue) is a fun change of pace from most other series for this age group.

-Families can talk about communities.
+Families can talk about communities, like the one on 3rd & Bird.
 Who are some of the people who live in your community?
 What roles do they have?
 How do the members of your community show they care about each other?